ddev/ddev/docs/content/users/install/ddev-installation.md

         Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072;
         iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`
         ```
-    2. In an administrative PowerShell: `choco install -y mkcert`
+    2. In an administrative PowerShell: `choco install -y ddev mkcert`
     3. In an administrative PowerShell, run `mkcert -install` and answer the prompt allowing the installation of the Certificate Authority.
     4. In an administrative PowerShell, run the command `$env:CAROOT="$(mkcert -CAROOT)"; setx CAROOT $env:CAROOT; If ($Env:WSLENV -notlike "*CAROOT/up:*") { $env:WSLENV="CAROOT/up:$env:WSLENV"; setx WSLENV $Env:WSLENV }`.
 This will set WSL2 to use the Certificate Authority installed on the Windows side.
 In some cases it takes a reboot to work correctly.
     5. In administrative PowerShell, run the command `wsl --install`.
 This will install WSL2 and Ubuntu for you.
 Reboot when this is done.